Allauch

 After writing this online guide to the town of Allauch, you sent us several questions.
 Here are our answers to your most frequently asked questions.

-What is the history of Allauch?
+What is the History of Allauch?

 How do I get to Allauch?